kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 1. A cluster administrator labels an admin namespace with `kubernetes.io/dra-admin-access`.

-1. Only authorized users can create `ResourceClaim` or `ResourceClaimTemplate` objects with `adminAccess: true` in this admin namespace.
+1. Users who are authorized to create `ResourceClaim` or `ResourceClaimTemplate` objects in this admin namespace can set `adminAccess: true` field if they want to.

 1. Only users with access to the admin namespace can reference these `ResourceClaims` or `ResourceClaimTemplates` in their pod or deployment